What happens after treatment for lymphoma of the skin?

 If the lymphoma does come back at some point, further treatment will depend on where it recurs, what treatments you’ve had before, how long it’s been since treatment, and your overall health.
-For more information, see the section “What if the lymphoma keeps growing or comes back after treatment?”
-For more general information on dealing with a recurrence, see our document When Your Cancer Comes Back: Cancer Recurrence.
+For more information, see “What if the lymphoma keeps growing or comes back after treatment?”
+For more general information on dealing with a recurrence, see When Your Cancer Comes Back: Cancer Recurrence.

 Seeing a new doctor

 At some point after treatment, you may find yourself seeing a new doctor who does not know anything about your medical history.
 It is important that you be able to give your new doctor the details of your diagnosis and treatment.
 Gathering these details soon after treatment may be easier than trying to get them at some point in the future.
 Make sure you have this information handy (and always keep copies for yourself):